 - Spinach: I did list this ingredient as optional, but I highly recommend you add it!

-Pro-tip: sneak veggies into your dishes whenever you can!
+Pro-tip: sneak vegetables into your dishes whenever you can!
 Hence, the spinach!

 Can I use canned salmon for this pasta recipe?